 - The Theory of Abstract Objects, by Edward N. Zalta, Metaphysics Research Lab, Stanford University.

-The author would like to thank Phillip Bricker for comments on an earlier draft of this entry.
+The author would like to thank Phillip Bricker and Edward Zalta for comments on earlier drafts of this entry.